Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Introduction

 While the zero-shot capabilities of LLMs are impressive, their full potential often emerges through fine-tuning~\cite{radford2019language,wei2021finetuned}.
 Specifically, fine-tuning an LLM to task-specific data allows it to learn and encode knowledge of the potentially highly contextual data at hand and thus generate more meaningful content.
 However, this process comes at a significant computational cost.
 Full fine-tuning, where all the parameters of the LLMs are updated during training, demands remarkable computational resources, especially when the LLM contains billions of parameters~\cite{strubell2019energy}.
-To mitigate this computational burden, prior studies in software engineering~\cite{xia2023automated, prenner2022can, zhou2023docprompting} have investigated In-Context Learning (ICL)~\cite{radford2019language, brown2020language}.
+To mitigate this computational burden, prior studies in software engineering~\cite{xia2023automated, prenner2022can, zhou2023docprompting} have investigated prompt-engineering techniques such as In-Context Learning (ICL)~\cite{radford2019language, brown2020language} and Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval}.
 ICL consists of providing prompt examples of the task to the LLM, guiding it to generate contextually appropriate content without any fine-tuning involved.
+These examples can be manually created or randomly selected from a relevant training dataset.
 This technique has already shown promising results for code-related tasks, including automated program repair~\cite{xia2023automated}, bug fixing~\cite{prenner2022can}, and code generation~\cite{zhou2023docprompting,wang2022execution,shrivastava2023repository}.
+Expanding upon ICL, RAG offers a more robust and powerful alternative that incorporate a knowledge retrieval system at inference.
+Using RAG, a retrieval model fetches relevant information from an indexed corpus, such as code documentation or similar code snippets to the input problem.
+The retrieved information is then added to the input prompt to guide generation.
+Unlike ICL, which relies on pre-selected examples that may not always be tailored to the specific input, RAG dynamically adapts to each individual input problem, providing more relevant context.
+This technique has demonstrated significant improvements in software engineering tasks such as code generation and summarization~\cite{parvez2021retrieval, liu2020retrieval, zhou2023docprompting}, code completion~\cite{lu2022reacc}, and program repair~\cite{wang2023rap}.